loki-veera/loki-veera.github.io/index.md

 I am PhD candidate at High Performance Computing and Analytics lab, University of Bonn.
 I am interested in Computer Vision research especially Deep ConvNets and Transformers.
-You can find my blog about various concepts in machine learning [here](https://loki-veera.github.io/weblog/).

 ## Education
 * PhD in Computer Science, University of Bonn, Germany.
 Present